 Best Value Rugged Smartphone

-The Ulefone Armor 2 is part of the latest generation of rugged phones that offers significant upgrades over its predecessors without breaking the bank.
+The Ulefone Armor 2 is part of the latest generation of rugged phones that offer significant upgrades over their predecessors without breaking the bank.
 This 5.0-inch, dual-sim phone runs Android 7.0 Nougat and is powered by an octo-core 2.6GHz Helio P25 CPU with 6GB of RAM and 64GB of storage.
 With its expected IP68-rating, the Armor 2 can be submersed up to one meter underwater for an hour and is resistant to dust, dirt, and sand.
 The screen is full HD 1920×1080 constructed of Gorilla Glass 3 and the 4700mAh battery ensures all-day operation.
 The 16MP-rear and 13MP-front cameras allow underwater shooting with the waterproof shutter button.
 Other modern features include a front fingerprint sensor and USB Type-C port.
 Unique outdoor features include a barometer sensor and SOS button.

 PROS: Good all-around specs, affordable price, high-quality rugged exterior